 - Do not over-bake the cookies.
 They will feel soft and they might even look under cooked, but that is okay.

 - Let these cookies cool completely before enjoying or they will be rather crumbly.
-Trust me, the wait is worth it!Â
+Trust me, the wait is worth it!

 - You can easily make a double or triple batch of these cookies and freeze some for later.

-- To make these peanut butter cookies vegan use a chia egg or flax egg instead of the egg.Â
+- To make these peanut butter cookies vegan use a chia egg or flax egg instead of the egg.

 How to store:

-- To freeze: Place the cookies in a sealed ziplock bag and store them in the freezer for up to 6 months.
+These cookies also freeze really well.
+To freeze them place the cookies in a sealed ziplock bag or freezer bag and freeze for up to 3 months.

 Frequently asked questions:

 Peanut butter cookies can turn out dry and crumbly if you don't add enough wet ingredients.
-As well, if you don't let them cool completely before enjoying them they will also turn out more crumbly.Â
+As well, if you don't let them cool completely before enjoying them they will also turn out more crumbly.

 This peanut butter cookie recipe is not low carb or keto.
-Each cookie has 16 grams of carbs, 2 grams of fiber and 14 grams of net carbs.Â
+Each cookie has 16 grams of carbs, 2 grams of fiber and 14 grams of net carbs.

 Other recipes you will love: